otman-ai/oneshotcv/README.md

 ## Features :
 - Draw a beautiful box with its label around an object in a signle line without frustriting with the parameters of opencv or Pillow
 - Predifined colors to choose from
+- add text to the image in a dynamic way , no hardcode size or position

 ## Milestone :
 - [X] Make the repo installable as python package